 In Buddhism, however, it is often not specified.
 Teachers will just say “go and see for yourself”.
 But our true nature is described in terms like “pure unconditioned awareness” .
-This is why Buddhism is more accessible to skeptics and amenable to scientific inquiry, because it does not require belief in something which might be thought of as “supernatural” .
+This is why Buddhism can be more accessible to skeptics and amenable to scientific inquiry, because it does not require belief in something which might be thought of as “supernatural” .
 Of course, this all made me wonder if the spontaneous peak experiences I’d had were some sort of glimpse into my true nature (or a glimpse of ultimate reality), and eager to try techniques to make that type of experience more accessible.

 I read books by various other authors at the time, from various traditions, including The Miracle of Mindfulness by Thich Nhat Hanh, and books on Insight Meditation and Centering Prayer, coming away convinced that there are many valid approaches but with common elements.